isomerpages/mti-gea/pages/Industry Consultation.md

 In particular, we would be interested to hear from you regarding your businesses’ interests in the green economy and how a GEA could better facilitate green trade and growth.

-The closing date for submissions in the first tranche of feedback is 30 April 2022, and thereafter on a continual basis.
+The closing date for submissions in the first tranche of feedback is 30 May 2022, and thereafter on a continual basis.